19 Jun 2026

 You also had a chance to meet and become friend with some of the greatest musicians.
 Amongst Prince and Stevie Wonder, which meeting was the most unexpected?

-You started your career pretty young, at the age of 21, as you signed with Warner Record in 2010.
-An industry that wasn’t as diverse as today ten years ago.
+You started your career pretty young, at 21, when you signed with Warner Records.
+Back in 2010, the industry wasn’t as diverse as today.
 How did you evolve in that environment?

 I don’t think I was the only non-white artist on my label, but I was definitely the only one my age.
 I didn’t meet the stereotypical traditional R’n’B singer: I was navigating between genres.
 Nobody knew where to place me because I was also playing the guitar and I had afro hair.
 I didn’t really realise it at the time, but as I went through my career, particularly making my second album, I noticed various things that were happening and that didn’t feel quite right.

-Did it have an impact on your musical development?
+Did it have an impact on your musical process?

 Doing what you like for a living is the most rewarding thing.
 Nevertheless, people have to understand that it is not as easy as it seems.
 This industry is very competitive, especially if you are not a white man.
-In the UK, there is no that many black female artists playing an instrument – they probably have to work twice as hard to get to where they are now.
-Among managers, sound engineers… I have always felt like that there have never been anybody black working on my projects, which I find astonishing…
+In the UK, there are not that many black female artists playing an instrument.
+They probably have to work twice as hard to get to where they are now.
+Among managers and sound engineers, I have always felt like there has never been anybody black working on my projects, which I find quite surprising…

 Now that you are an ace of production, you may want to create your own label!

 I would love to start my own label!
 [Laughs.]
-I would also like to have a women school to teach them all about music production, so that they can be managers, producers, lighting people, sound engineers…
+I would also like to have a women’s academy to teach them all about music production, so that they can be managers, producers, lighting people, sound engineers…

 Last April, you did an Instagram live with the American singer H.E.R.
 What have you got in store for us?